Peters & Peters

 • Ensure that its Executive Board received sufficient information on the company’s operational performance.

 In response to that minded-to decision, SWW proposed undertakings under section 19 of the Water Industry Act 1991.
-The proposal relates to a £24 million “redress package” which will be “entirely funded by the company and its shareholders rather than customers”, and is comprised of:
+It was made clear that the redress package within the undertakings would be “entirely funded by the company and its shareholders rather than customers”, and would be comprised of:

-• £20 million to reduce discharges at key overflows, in particular in sensitive and community areas;
+• £20 million investment to reduce discharges at key overflows, in particular in sensitive and community areas;

 • £2 million for the creation of a “Nature Recovery Fund”, which is aimed at supporting biodiversity projects, river quality work, and local initiatives such as rainwater storage, tree planting, and pond creation.